 The Group is exposed to equity securities price risks because of equity investments.
 Equity securities are held especially for strategic purposes rather than trading purposes.
 These investments are not traded by the Group.
-Notes to the Consolidated Financial Statements As at 31 December 2021

 (Amounts are expressed in thousands of Turkish Lira ("TL") unless otherwise stated.)